depicted-candela/TransitionalSQL/12_speedUnleash/README.md

 ### <a id="section4"></a>Section 4: How to Use Them: Structures & Syntax (in Oracle)

 Why did the SQL query break up with the full table scan?
-It said, "I'm sorry, but we're just not a match.
-You don't understand my `WHERE`s and `WHEN`s, and frankly, you're too attached... to every single row."
+It said, <em>I'm sorry, but we're just not a match.
+You don't understand my `WHERE`s and `WHEN`s, and frankly, you're too attached... to every single row</em>.
 The B-Tree index, overhearing, just smiled.
 Let's explore the syntax that makes an index's life worthwhile.

 #### <a id="sub4.1"></a>Creating the Index Instruments